David J. Peterson: Language creation

 In 2007, he co-founded the Language Creation Society with nine other language creators and served as its president (2011–2014).

 In 2009, the television network HBO needed a fictional language (Dothraki) for the Game of Thrones television series and turned to the Language Creation Society for help.
 This resulted in a contest, which Peterson won.

 He produced a number of videos on YouTube, in a series called The Art of Language Invention, and published a book of the same title in 2015.
 Peterson also worked as an executive producer on the 2017 documentary film, Conlanging: The Art of Crafting Tongues.

 In 2019, Peterson created a free High Valyrian course on the Duolingo website/app and expanded the course in conjunction with the House of the Dragon series premiere in August 2022.

-Peterson has also worked on the films Dune (2021) and Dune: Part Two (2024).

 Personal life

 Peterson was previously married to Erin Peterson, but the marriage ended in divorce.
 They had one daughter together.

-In 2023, Peterson became engaged to and subsequently married linguist and fellow conlanger Jessie Peterson (née Sams).
+In 2023, Peterson became engaged to and subsequently married linguist and fellow conlanger Jessie Peterson (formerly Sams).